Twisted Morava K-theory and E-theory: Twisted integral Morava K-theory

 \subsection{Properties and twists}

 The quotient by $(v_1, \dots, v_{n-1})$ gives a natural transformation $\pi: \widehat{E(n)} \to \tK(n)$.
 As an $A_\infty$-map, this gives a well-defined essential twisting

+In order for the first map to exist, we must assume that $p=2$, or $n$ is odd; if not, we must use instead the quadratic extensions of $\widehat{E(n)}$ and $\tK(n)$ defined by adjoining $\xi$ to their homotopy.
+While this twisting exists in these more general cases, we will take $p=2$ for the rest of this paper.

-We will continue to refer to this as the universal twisting.
+We will continue to refer to the map defined by the above diagram as the universal twisting.
 It defines a twisted cohomology theory $\tK(n)^*(X; H)$, associated to pairs $(X, H)$, where $X$ is a topological space and $H \in H^{n+2}(X, \Z)$ is a cohomology class.

 \begin{rem} Twisted integral Morava K-theory satisfies properties analogous to those of the mod $2$ version.
 In particular, the integral version satisfies the same properties in Theorem \ref{thm prop}. \end{rem}